google-deepmind/neural_testbed/README.md

 data can be generated for each execution, the Testbed can drive insight and multiple iterations of algorithm development without risk of overfitting to a fixed dataset.

+The goal is to provide a reliable and coherent evaluation framework that accelarate the development of computational tools for approximate Bayesian inference that leverage some of the strengths of deep learning.

 This repository also includes the implementation of a comprehensive set of benchmark agents and their performance on the testbed.
 In